-DESCRIPTIONThe diagnosis of bladder cancer is generally made by cystoscopy and biopsy.
-Moreover, bladder cancer has a very high frequency of recurrence and therefore requires follow-up cystoscopies, along with urine cytology, as periodic surveillance to identify recurrence early.
-Consequently, urine biomarkers that might be used to either supplement or supplant these tests have been actively investigated.
+The diagnosis of bladder cancer is generally made by cystoscopy and biopsy.
+Moreover, bladder cancer has a very high frequency of recurrence and therefore follow-up cystoscopy, along with urine cytology, is done periodically to identify recurrence early.
+Urine biomarkers that might be used to either supplement or supplant these tests have been actively investigated.

+For patients with hematuria, American Urological Association (AUA) guidelines recommend cystoscopic evaluation of all adults older than 40 years with microscopic hematuria and for those younger than 40 years with risk factors for developing bladder cancer.
+Confirmatory diagnosis of bladder cancer is made by cystoscopic examination, considered to be the criterion standard, and biopsy.
 At initial diagnosis, about 70 percent of patients have cancers confined to the epithelium or subepithelial connective tissue.
-Non-muscle invasive disease is usually treated with transurethral resection with or without intravesical therapy, depending on depth of invasion and tumor grade.
-However, there is a 75 percent incidence of recurrence in these patients with 10-15 percent progressing to muscle invasion over a five year period.
+Non-muscle invasive disease is usually treated with transurethral resection, with or without intravesical therapy, depending on depth of invasion and tumor grade.
+However, a 50-75 percent incidence of recurrence has been noted in these patients with 10-15 percent progressing to muscle invasion over a five year period.
 Current follow-up protocols include flexible cystoscopy and urine cytology every three months for one to three years, every six months for an additional two to three years, and then annually, assuming no recurrence.

 While urine cytology is a specific test (from 90 percent–100 percent), its sensitivity is lower, ranging from 50 percent–60 percent overall and is considered even lower for low-grade tumors.
 Therefore, there has been interest in identifying tumor markers in voided urine that would provide a more sensitive and objective test for tumor recurrence.